ihmeuw/vivarium_inputs/docs/source/tutorials/pulling_data.rst

 Entity-Measure Data
 +++++++++++++++++++
-The interface provides :func:`vivarium_inputs.interface.get_raw_data` for pulling specific raw measure data for an entity for a single location from GBD, without the prep work that occurs on data for a simulation.
+The interface provides :func:`get_raw_data <vivarium_inputs.interface.get_raw_data>`
+for pulling specific raw measure data for an entity for a single location from GBD, without the prep work that occurs on data for a simulation.

 ``entity`` should be a :class:`gbd_mapping.base_template.ModelableEntity` (e.g.,
 a cause from ``gbd_mapping``), while ``measure`` should be a string